Digital Nomad Life in Portugal

 What do people find most challenging about the culture in Portugal?

 "Mastering the language.
 This sounds silly, but steaks I can afford and no A1.
 Sizes.
 I’m built on a much bigger frame, particularly compare to Portuguese my age, and I wear size 8.5 3E shoes.
 I’ll just have to look for men’s shoe that will fit and pass.
 CUSTOMS which basically prevents ordering anything from beyond the EU.
-And Covid of course, though Portugal has handled it beautifully in my opinion," explained one foreigner living in Lisbon, Portugal.
+And Covid of course, though Portugal has handled it beautifully in my opinion," said one person in Lisbon.

 What residency documents or visas did I need if I will be in Portugal for a while?